Expansivity theory and Sendov's conjecture: Expansion on a tuple of polynomials

-Theorem \ref{measure2} reveals that the measure of an expansion of elements in the collection $\mathcal{F}$ of the tuples in the ring $\mathbb{R}[x]$ is a norm.
-The speed of an expansion $\upsilon(\mathcal{S})$ inherits this property given the profound relationship with the measure.
-The following proposition verifies that claim.
+Theorem \ref{measure2} suggests that the measure of expansion of elements in the collection $\mathcal{F}$ is a norm.
+The speed of expansion $\upsilon(\mathcal{S})$ inherits this property given the relationship with the measure.
+The following proposition verifies this claim.